 A chapel decommissioning was held at Ireland Army Health Clinic March 13 in the chapel, located on the 2nd floor of the clinic, for the purpose of closing down the sanctuary and preparing to dismantle the room.
 When the new IRAHC is finished there will be no chapel in it, because, according to AR 165-1 chaplain services are linked to inpatients services.
 Without those services, the new IRAHC will have no chapel.

-According Robb, a deconsecration takes place when a religious building or area is no longer going to be used, in this case demolished, and any symbols of religious significance are removed.
+The ceremony was attended by representatives from the MEDCOM chaplaincy office, the Region Health Command Atlantic Chaplin, garrison chaplain office, IRAHC command team, unit chaplains across Fort Knox, and individuals who regularly attend bible study in the chapel.During the decommissioning a deconsecration ceremony was conducted to remove the blessings previously bestowed on the chapel and sacred items within it.
+That part of the service was administered by Chaplain (Lt.
+Col.) Celestene Robb, the deputy command chaplain for U.S. Army Medical Command.According Robb, a deconsecration takes place when a religious building or area is no longer going to be used, in this case demolished, and any symbols of religious significance are removed.
 But she added that the religious items, such as the Pyx--which holds the holy oil--the crucifix, the alter bible, the baptismal font and the other items will all be used by other chapels on Fort Knox.